 Network Isolation protects against all kinds of threats.
 First, Network Isolation regularly checks the health of the devices that connect to applications and the micro-segmentation reduces the places threats can move to and attack.
 Second, you can protect yourself against insider threats because you can easily find which employees have which privileges.
 Third, Network Isolation prevents application discovery on the public internet.
 This allows users to access applications while protecting organizations from data exposure, malware, and other attacks.

 Use case: Jimber Network Isolation reduces mistakes and the cost of expensive hardware and maintenance

 Hardware and maintenance of corporate networks can be extraordinarily complex and expensive.
 Many companies find creative ways to get users access to their resources in multiple locations and this can lead to many mistakes.
 This causes holes in the firewalls and access protocols.
-Using zero trust policies, the users are authorized in order to get access to applications and networks.
+Network Isolation authorizes users in order for them to get access to applications and networks.
 This means that time and management are reduced and simplified.

 Use case: Jimber Network Isolation limits user access and reduces third-party risk